 - Like mediation, the process is confidential and generally faster—and although attorneys and other professionals are directly involved, it is still less costly and less stressful than litigation.

 - For many, it offers peace-of-mind to have your own attorney present throughout the negotiation to act as your advisor and advocate.

 - Your attorney can also act as a buffer if you feel intimidated by your spouse.

 What’s the right choice for you?

 Chances are you still have many questions about what is best for you and your family.
-To learn more about collaborative law and mediation, please call us at (559) 785-3295 or contact us online to schedule a free and confidential appointment with Fresno family law attorney Rebecca Medina.
+To learn more about collaborative law and mediation, please call us at 559-324-5427 in Fresno or 858-285-4315 in San Diego, or contact us online to schedule a confidential appointment with Fresno and San Diego family law attorney Rebecca Medina.